pupplet1999/iot-weather-station/README.md

 # Basic IoT Weather Station Data Logger
 ## Requirements

+To make this work while you are working on this code you might need to install two things on your computer:
+1. curl
+- for fetching data from the NWS api
+2. nlohmann-json3-dev
+- for us to parse the json files that are pullsed from the NWS (makes it usable)

+## Basic Outline
 1. **Sensor Data Simulation:** Simulate real-time data collection from sensors measuring:
 - Temperature
 - Humidity